axelclark/gatsby-tailwindcss-blog/src/pages/2020-02-29-deploy-phoenix-to-digital-ocean/index.md

 Make sure to install at least Elixir 1.9.

-## Overview

-Here are the steps we'll cover to deploy the project:

-* Create new Phoenix project
-* Add users resource with Phoenix generator
-* Build, configure, & start your release with Mix
-* Build release with Docker
-* Deploy to Digital Ocean with Docker

-I published the project to GitHub [here](https://github.com/axelclark/docker_phx) with a commit for each section.

 ## Create new Phoenix project

-I'm going to call this project DockerPhx, so create a new Phoenix project:
+To begin, I'm going to call this project DockerPhx, so create a new Phoenix project:

 ```bash
 $ mix phx.new docker_phx